Steve McNair

-Stephen LaTreal McNair (February 14, 1973 – July 4, 2009), nicknamed "Air McNair", was an American professional football quarterback who played in the National Football League (NFL) for 14 seasons.
-He started his first two seasons with the Houston Oilers before the team relocated to Nashville, Tennessee, becoming the first franchise quarterback of the Tennessee Titans.
-McNair also played for two seasons with the Baltimore Ravens.
+Stephen LaTreal McNair (February 14, 1973 – July 4, 2009), was an American professional football quarterback who played in the National Football League (NFL) for 13 seasons.
+Nicknamed "Air", he spent the majority of his career with the Tennessee Titans franchise.
+He was the first African American quarterback to win NFL MVP and one of only four to receive the award.